MicrosoftDocs/power-pages-docs/power-pages-docs/guidance/how-to-power-bi-embedded.md

 1. Close the Visual Studio Code tab to return to the design studio.

-1. Preview the resulting embedded report or dashboard in your browser by selecting **Sync** in the top right corner, then selecing **Preview &gt; Desktop**.
+1. Preview the resulting embedded report or dashboard in your browser by selecting **Sync** in the top right corner, then selecting **Preview &gt; Desktop**.

     :::image type="content" source="media/powerbiembedded/preview-site.png" alt-text="Preview site.":::